YiannisChionas/cinemonkey/README.md

 # ⚙️ How to Run Locally

-Ensure you have installed git, docker and have set up the connection to GHCR
+Ensure you have installed git, docker and set up connection to GHCR.

 Clone the repo: